-(1) What are the strengths and limitations of topo-bathymetric LiDAR?
+- What are the strengths and limitations of topo-bathymetric LiDAR?

-(2) Can this technology be used to improve river typology classification?
+- Can this technology be used to improve river typology classification?

-(3) Is it possible to derive detailed hydromorphological assessments?
+- Is it possible to derive detailed hydromorphological assessments?

-(4) What is the potential for supporting 2D hydrodynamic modelling?
+- What is the potential for supporting 2D hydrodynamic modelling?